MojeeIO/Mojee/README.md

 Hello, world 😄
 ```

 Mojee is also amazing at Emoji search.
 Search for any term and Mojee will hand back a collection of emoji results.
-The following sample demonstrates a basic emoji search using Mojee.
+The following sample demonstrates a basic emoji search.

 ```csharp
 // Search for emojis